AustinSteil/generate-files-model/src/save-data/COOKIE-POLICY.md

 Cookies are small text files that websites store on your device (computer, tablet, or mobile phone) to remember information about your visit.
 They help websites provide a better user experience by remembering your preferences and actions.

-In our application, **our cookies** serve **one primary purpose**: to allow you to safely close your browser without losing your progress on forms and data entry.
-Additionally, third-party cookies from the QuillJS library CDN are used for library usage analytics.
+**Important Update (October 2025):** This application **no longer uses cookies** for storing your form data.
+We now use **localStorage** (browser local storage) which provides better capacity and reliability.
+However, third-party cookies from the QuillJS library CDN are still used for library usage analytics.

 ---